-- Establish criteria for data quality/usability - What are the procedures/limits/training/guidelines in place during data collection to ensure data can be used to meet project objectives? - How will you know data was collected accurately and is valid?
+- Establish criteria for data quality/usability - What are the procedures/limits/training/guidelines in place to ensure data can be used to meet project objectives? - How will you know data was collected accurately and is valid?
 More specifics than in section 1.2. - Ensure that the type, quantity, and quality of environmental data used in decision-making will be appropriate - Does data need to meet compliance objectives, such as management plan requirements or engineering standards? - Who decided the approach for data collection/quality was appropriate?
 Based on what information?
 Previous experience?
-Professional qualifications? - Explain site selection criteria and why the sites selected for sampling are appropriate to achieve the project objectives - How are sampling locations selected?
-When and by whom?
-How many sampling locations?
+Professional qualifications?